function61/happy-api/README.md

 Use case
 --------

-I wanted to have a "Have a happy day!" wish at the bottom of a web app I offer for my customers.
+I wanted to have a "Have a happy day!" wish at the footer of a web app I offer for my customers.
 I wanted the "happy" word to be a link that takes the user to a random picture on the internet that brings happiness.